 Director, Neurosurgical Oncology

 Dr. Navid Redjal, director of Neurosurgical Oncology, is a board certified, Harvard trained neurosurgeon with extensive research and clinical background in neuro-oncology.
-He has been involved in significant translational brain cancer research and neuro-oncology clinical trials with research fellowships at the Dana-Farber Cancer Institute and Massachusetts General Hospital/Harvard Medical School.
+He has been involved in significant translational brain cancer research and neuro-oncology clinical trials with research fellowships at the Dana-Farber Cancer Institute and Massachusetts General Hospital.

-Dr. Redjal graduated from medical school at Harvard with honors, specifically completing the Harvard-MIT Health Sciences and Technology Society curriculum with research thesis focusing on targeted therapeutics for brain cancer.
-After completion of medical school, he completed his residency at the Massachusetts General Hospital/Harvard neurosurgery program where he also completed a stereotactic proton radiosurgery fellowship.
+Dr. Redjal graduated from Harvard Medical School with honors, specifically completing the Harvard-MIT Health Sciences and Technology Society curriculum with research thesis focusing on targeted therapeutics for brain cancer.
+After completing medical school, he did his residency at the Massachusetts General Hospital/Harvard neurosurgery program where he also completed a stereotactic proton radiosurgery fellowship.
 He is board certified in neurological surgery and a diplomate of the American Board of Neurological Surgery.
 He is also a Fellow of American Association of Neurological Surgeons (FAANS).

-Dr. Redjal has conducted significant translational research in targeted local therapy for brain cancer via stem cell delivery and low-dose chemotherapy and has been published in a number of medical journals devoted to neuroscience, neurosurgery, and cancer research.
-He has been involved with Congress of Neurologic Surgeons glioma guidelines committee and has coauthored recent treatment guidelines for glioblastoma multiforme (GBM) and low grade gliomas.
+Dr. Redjal has conducted significant translational research in targeted local therapy for brain cancer and has been published in a number of medical journals devoted to neurosurgery and cancer research.
+He has been involved with Congress of Neurologic Surgeons glioma guidelines committee and has coauthored treatment guidelines for glioblastoma multiforme (GBM) and low grade gliomas.
 He currently leads the weekly Neuro-Oncology Multi-disciplinary Tumor Board at the Capital Health Cancer Center.

-Dr. Redjal is a member of the American Association of Neurological Surgeons, the Congress of Neurological Surgeons, the American College of Surgeons, and a number of other professional societies.
+Dr. Redjal is a member of the American Association of Neurological Surgeons, the Congress of Neurological Surgeons, the Society for Neuro-Oncology, and a number of other professional societies.